 For Challenges with Planning, Organizing & Executive Functioning

 Students with ADD or ADHD often struggle with self-motivation, starting tasks, retaining concepts in their working memory, planning and problem-solving and self-regulation.
 Various approaches are built in to our classes to support each of these issues – from our structure to our teaching methods to our reinforcement program.

 Brighton is a G Suite for Education Environment.
 All of our students are given use of personally-assigned Chromebooks with school email accounts.
 They have access to all of the Google Suite of products including Google Docs, Slides, Forms, etc. Teachers use Google Classroom to assign work digitally, which automatically emails summaries of assignments to parents.
 All students have access to Read and Write Assistive Technology, and Kami, which allows students to complete and submit worksheets online.
 Classrooms are equipped with big-screen TVs with Chromecast to make modelling and group work much easier.

 Everyone needs encouragement.
-Brighton teachers focus on providing lots of positive reinforcement throughout classes – they award digital points for effort, attention, following directions, doing good work, and being a good and kind friend.
-Then, once a week, students can ‘cash in’ their points to earn a prize.
+Brighton teachers focus on providing lots of positive reinforcement throughout classes – they award dojo points for effort, attention, following directions, doing good work, and being a good and kind friend.
+Then, once a week, students can ‘cash in’ their points to earn a prize or save their points for a later time to cash in a bigger prize!
 Friday is Prize Day at Brighton!

 Brighton uses a weekly schedule rather than a rotational schedule to better enable students to organize and keep track of their daily lessons.

 Please contact our Principal, Irene McRae, to arrange a meeting to find out more about Brighton and how we can help your child.